Oxytocin Peptide: Research on Trust, Mood, and Social Bonding

 What Is Oxytocin Peptide?

-How Does the Oxytocin Peptide Work?
+How Does the Oxytocin Peptide Work in the Brain?

 Oxytocin Peptide and Social Bonding

-The Science of Bonding
+The Neural Pathways of Bonding

 Social Connection and Wellbeing